KrisUz/apis-node/README.md

 # apis-node

- Working with an external app api using glitch implementing api in a web app using javaScript develope front-end using javaScript server side node.js and web framework express client side framework view
+ implementing an external api into an existing web app using javascript and node hosting web app using glitch tool develope web app front-end using javaScript server side node.js and web framework express client side framework view